HWTeng-Teaching/202402-Financial-Econometrics/HW_ch10.20/HW_ch10.20.g.h.md

 ```
 # (g)
-# Estimate CAPM model using IV/2SLS with RANK and POS as IVs

 capm_iv_rank_pos <- ivreg(msft-riskfree ~ MKTRET | RANK + POS, data = capm5)
 /* estimates an IV regression using the ivreg function*/
 /*  the dependent variable (msft-riskfree) and the endogenous variable (MKTRET).